jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 The figure&#39;s middle-left clusters have mixed some CCs that have and do not have a clinical association.

-The model well clusters the amputations records in the middle-left and the diabetes symptoms CC in the right-down.
+The model well clusters the amputations records in the middle-left and the diabetes symptoms CC in the right-bottom.

 2. Conclusions of the k-means clustering